vigor-nf/vigor/README.md

 - To benchmark the Vigor policer's throughput, run `cd vigpol` then `make benchmark-throughput`

+# Create your own Vigor NF

+- Run `make new-nf` at the root of the repository, and answer the prompt.

+The generated files contain inline comments describing how to write your NF code and your specification.

 # Repository structure

 Besides the NF folders mentioned above, the repository contains: